arctelix/gurl/README.md

     > gurl c gh <repo>

+## Optional install G for Gurl:

+Add add the following line to your shell's rc file to enable g for gurl aliases:

+    'source gurl -q'

 ## Aliases with G for Gurl installed:

-Add add the following line to your shell's rc file to enable g aliases: 'source gurl -q'

 g     = gurl
 gc    = gurl clone